milad-rasouli/Portfolio/README.md

 # Portfolio

-Portfolio aims you to have your personal website.
+Portfolio aims for you to have your personal weblog.
 It contains the following parts:

 1. Home page where you can introduce yourself briefly.
 2. Blog page where you can write and show them to people.
-3. About Me page where you can write about yourself in details.
+3. About Me page where you can write about yourself in detail.
-4. Contact page where others can write direct message for you as an admin.
+4. Contact page where others can write direct messages for you as an admin.

 ## How To Run It

-1. Docker
+1. **Docker**

    - Pull the image